 Junior Activities (Nippers & Cadets)

 Every year around 60,000 boys and girls learn essential lifesaving and self-survival skills at their local Surf Club and its no different in the NT.
-Membership is booming as hundreds of young members, aged 5-14, enjoy a wide range of lifesaving, sporting, environmental and social activities.
-Our Junior Activities are run by experienced Surf Lifesavers and qualified parents.
+Membership is booming as young members, aged 5-14, enjoy a wide range of lifesaving, sporting, environmental and social activities.
+Our Junior Activities are run by experienced surf lifesavers and qualified parents.
 Its not uncommon for the whole family to be involved!
+Read More

 Community Education and Events

-Surf Lifesavers conduct training course in lifesaving, first aid and emergency care as well as conducting outdoor recreational activities for schools and community groups.
-Some of these activities are provided by our Lifesaving Academy while others ate provided directly by clubs.
+Surf Lifesavers conduct training courses in lifesaving, first aid and emergency care as well as outdoor recreational activities for schools and community groups.
+Some of these activities are provided by our Lifesaving Academy while others are provided directly by clubs.

 Leadership & Development